 - OR a laptop, which can replace the clipboard/binder system.
 You can bring your laptop with you to class, type notes as you go along and organize them on your hard drive.
 You could also save them to your ‘folder' in PAWS, where it is less possible that you will lose them permanently.

-- Textbooks, purchased either at the U of S bookstore, the bookstore online, Louis' Loft, or another used bookstore.
+- Textbooks, purchased either at the U of S bookstore, the bookstore online (check out their "My Textbook" section), Louis' Loft, or another used bookstore.
 Make sure you are getting an acceptable copy of the text.
 Some professors are more lenient about which edition is acceptable.
 Sometimes used copies require a little more work on your part, because you won't have the same page numbers as everyone else.
 Be Book Smart!

 - As mentioned above, a binder in which to keep your notes

 - A computer to write papers & lab reports and access online resources

 If you've found this short orientation helpful, you may want to look at these other resources, which go much more in depth about the university experience and offer plenty of helpful advice: